 Five acres of English Gardens, nurtured from the soil of a bare sheep paddock, the beginnings of Annsleigh Gardens dates back over 40 years, when the original owners built their house and then began to establish gardens around it.
 Opened to the public in 1989, the gardens quickly became a popular tourist attraction.
 Due to ill health, Annsleigh Gardens and Café was closed in 2009 and put on the market.
 Purchased by John and Sue Chalk in 2011, their vision was to restore these once magnificent gardens to their former glory, a task of love, financial strain and sheer hard work as the gardens had become so sadly neglected.

-The Gardens Today, Thanks to John and Sue Chalk…
+The Gardens Today: Thanks John and Sue Chalk

 With hired labour, and voluntary help from friends and neighbours, John and Sue have now brought Annsleigh Gardens back to a magnificent splendour.
 The gardens are an ever evolving labour of love, with flowing paths that take one from one landscaped surprise to another, through many themes and garden layouts.
 Majestic European trees reach for the skies as below grow flowering and ornamental trees, a profusion of shrubs, bulbs, perennials and annuals delight the senses with both colourful displays and perfumed fragrances.
 Rose gardens, a succulent garden, arbours with wisteria, cherry blossoms, camellia, rhododendron, laburnum walks and so much more can be seen.